how to pre-poo 4c hair

 Aloe Vera Gel

 The first product I ever used to pre-poo my natural hair was aloe vera gel.
 I looked up DIY pre-poo recipes online and recreated them.
 The main benefit of aloe vera is that it is rich in moisture and has protective entities, that make it perfect for the job.
+It works especially well if you tend to suffer from a dry scalp.

 Recently I’ve been using different hair oils to pre-poo my 4c hair.
 You can pretty much choose any oil of your choice.
-Examples include essential oils, such as jojoba oil and castor oil, or natural oils such as avocado oil, coconut oil, and almond oil.
+Examples include essential oils, such as jojoba oil and castor oil, or natural oils such as avocado oil, coconut oil, and extra virgin olive oil.
 Using hair oil is a good idea because oils don’t rinse easily prohibiting the shampoo from stripping your hair of its moisture.

-Like I said before, the goal is to keep your 4c hair routine as fun and manageable as possible.
+Remember that the goal is to keep your 4c hair routine as fun and manageable as possible.
 So choose whatever pre-poo method that works best for you and run with it.